 Ryobi 40V HP Brushless Earth Auger Performance

 Ryobi uses a brushless motor to spin auger bits up to 8 inches at speeds as high as 210 RPM.
 For more control, there’s also a low speed and that’s the mode we spent most of our time in.
-Ryobi claims to get up to 30% more torque than a gas unit.
+Ryobi claims to get around 54 ft-lbs of engine torque—as much as 30% more torque than a comparable gas auger.

 With an 8-inch bit, we started drilling a few holes to see what would happen.
 In both high and low speeds, it dug through that Florida soil with a lot of confidence.